cozy-labs/cozy-dev-docs/source/index.md

 ### 3. Install VirtualBox and Vagrant

 **VirtualBox** is used to emulate a full Operating System in a Virtual Machine.
 You can download it from [The Virtualbox website](https://www.virtualbox.org/wiki/Downloads).
-Make you have the latest version installed!
+Make sure you have the latest version installed!

 **Vagrant** is a Command-Line Interface to interact with VirtualBox and handle development environment easily.
 You can download it from [The Vagrant website](https://www.vagrantup.com/downloads.html).
-Make you have the latest version installed!
+Make sure you have the latest version installed!

 <aside class="notice">
 On Debian GNU/Linux 8, <code>virtualbox</code> and <code>vagrant</code> are available in the official repositories.